Sensor WiFi and Registration

 5. Disconnect from the PurpleAir-**** Network:

 Your sensor is now connected to WiFi.
-You’ll now need to:
+To proceed:

 1. Close the config page.